Hughp135/angular-5-chat-app/README.md

 ## Deploying

-Run `docker-compose pull` to pull latest image (currently image is private) Run `docker-compose up` to launch the app in production
+Run `docker-compose pull` to pull latest image (currently image is private) Run `docker-compose up` to launch the app in production (only I can do this)